spschweiz/demovox/README.md

 ## Productive installation

-Simply install the the WordPress plugin [demovox](https://wordpress.org/plugins/demovox/) from within the Plugin manager of your WordPress installation.
+Simply install the WordPress plugin [demovox](https://wordpress.org/plugins/demovox/) from within the Plugin manager of your WordPress installation.
 You can find the admin manual or the prebuilt Zip-File for manual installation on [demovox.ch](https://demovox.ch).

 If this plugin is of help for you, please consider a [donation](https://demovox.ch) and write a review on the [demovox WordPress plugin page](https://wordpress.org/plugins/demovox/).